JonathanxD/WCommands/README.md

 # WCommands

-Yet Another Command API - This Project is and API that provides a Interface to create and handle commands, using Reflection to call methods and change Field values (see **Reflection API**) or Handler implementation to Handle commands created using
+Yet Another Command API - This Project is an API that provides a Interface to create and handle commands, using Reflection to call methods and change Field values (see **Reflection API**) or Handler implementation to Handle commands created using
  Specifications (see **Command API**)